 The library of courses is not very large but I'd definitely recommend this service to anyone interested in frontend or GraphQL Node.js development.
 The price is quite steep at $39 per month, considering the smaller number of targeted courses available.
 I'm waiting to see if they have a sale at the end of the year to drop hard cash on this learning resource.

 Egghead.io is a unique learning resource.
 It's USP is that it serves a series of short two minute videos that make up a course.
 If you run the videos at 1.5x or 2x speed, you can be done learning something in 15 minutes!
 In the real world, I found that each video was so concise and full of useful information, I found myself having to go back and watch things again.
 This is definitely the fastest way to learn something.

-The cost of this service is $300 per year but if you wait until the sale at the end of the year like I did, you can bag a subscription for $100 which I think is more reasonable.
+The cost of this service is 100 which I think is more reasonable.
 I'm coming up for renewal time and I'm not sure I will renew because I've pretty much watched all of the courses that I was interested in.
 Because the courses are very short and fairly limited in number, you can get through them pretty quickly.
 That said, it was definitely worth investing in a years subscription.
 I might purchase a subscription again in a year or two when they add more content.